-The Chaser was founded in 1999 as a fortnightly satirical newspaper produced out of a spare bedroom by initial editors Charles Firth, Craig Reucassel, Julian Morrow, Dominic Knight, who were later joined by the far more talented Andrew Hansen, Chas Licciardello and Chris Taylor.
-Since those humble beginnings, the Chaser team has lost its humility and has produced Classic™ comedy in all media, including print, online, radio, television and Christmas crackers.
+Founded in 1999 as an independent satirical newspaper produced out of a spare bedroom by editors Charles Firth, Craig Reucassel, Julian Morrow, Dominic Knight (and later joined by the far more talented Andrew Hansen, Chas Licciardello and Chris Taylor) the Chaser team has since gone on to weasel their way into every corner of Australian media, including print, online, radio, television and Christmas crackers.

 Best known for their wildly popular ABC TV shows, including CNNNN and the War on Everything, and their much less popular ABC TV series including Election Desk and The Chaser Burns Down A Children’s Hospital together the team have produced over 15 TV and radio shows, losing a host of comedy awards and lawsuits in the process.

 The Chaser team are currently developing a number of TV projects, and spend most of their downtime answering the 500 daily fan emails asking what the extra N in CNNNN was for.

 When I first started working for the Chaser, I thought it was just another boring old comedy production company, but boy was I wrong!
 I feel like most people don't appreciate that the Chaser isn't just those five to eight moderately funny white guys you see on your TV when the ABC budgets are running thin, it's actually a whole lot of people, from a whole range of different backgrounds, producing an absolutely amazing array of black market narcotics.

 One thing I love about the Chaser is that we don't believe there's such thing as failures, we just think of them as stepping stones to contract termination.

 The thing that always blows me away about the Chaser is that even the fictional employees are all white.